Don't wait for the flu to strike—shield yourself and your family! Stay ahead, stay healthy, get the flu shot early!

 Influenza, also known as the flu, is a viral disease that is more serious than a common cold.
-It comes on suddenly, bringing fever, runny nose, cough, and headache.
+It comes on suddenly, triggering fever, runny nose, cough, and headache.
 It may also cause exhaustion, muscle pain, or inflammation of the nose and respiratory tract.
 Furthermore, influenza complications can lead to more severe health issues.

 These symptoms can be worrying, but there is a powerful tool for prevention—the flu vaccine, also known as the flu shot.